Milenski1987/Python-Bank-Account-Management-System-mini-Project/README.md

 ## 💰 Bank Account Management System built with Python overview:
 1. 🏦 Welcome screen with three options:
-   - register a new user
+   - register a new user - every user gets an automatically generated "user ID" and IBAN
-   - login registered user
+   - login registered user - login with username and password
    - exit application

-2. 💵 Deposit Money
+2. User Panel with the following features:
-   - registered user can deposit money into their accounts
+   - 💵 Deposit - users can deposit money into their accounts

-3. 💶 Withdraw Money
-   - registered users can withdraw money from their accounts if an amount is available
+   - 💶 Withdraw - users can withdraw money from their accounts if an amount is available

-4. ⚖️ Check Balance
-   - registered users can check the balance of an account
+   - ⚖️ Check Balance - users can check the balance of an account

-5. 🤑 Transaction History
-   - registered users can get full information about recent transactions, including date and time of every transaction
+   - 🤑 View Recent Transactions - users can get complete information about recent transactions, including date and time of every transaction

-6. IBAN
-   - every registered user gets an automatically generated IBAN
-   - users can check IBAN
+   - 💳 Check IBAN - users can view their IBAN

-7. Loans
-   - regitered users without loans can apply for loan
+   - 💱 Apply for a Loan - users without loans can apply for a loan
+   - 🔑 Change Password - users can change their current password

-8. 👨‍💼 Admin Panel:
+3. 👨‍💼 Admin Panel with the following features:
-   - feature to remove users
+   - remove username - remove user from data file
-   - feature to view all user accounts
+   - show accounts - view all user accounts with information about balance and transactions

-9. ℹ️ Information about users is stored in a JSON file
+* ℹ️ Information about users is stored in a JSON file
-   - username, password, full name, account balance, and transaction history are now saved

-10. 🔐 Security
-   - added password encryption
+* 🔐 Security - added password encryption

+##### Application works smooth on macOS
 ---

 ### 📁 Project structure